governance-foundation/governance.foundation/docusaurus/blog/2022-05-12-documentation-is-not-knowledge.md

 They confuse documentation with knowledge.

 That sounds harmless at first.
 After all, documentation is one of the main ways organisations try to capture what they know.

 But the difference matters more than it appears.

-Because when documentation is treated as if it *is* knowledge, organisations start believing that writing something down is the same as making it usable, meaningful, connected, and alive.
+When documentation is treated as if it *is* knowledge, organisations start believing that writing something down is the same as making it usable, meaningful, connected, and alive.

 It is not.